civicteam/civic-login-lambdas/README.md

   }
 }
 ```
-`sessionToken` are used to create a standard JWT token that can be used as a session token between the front-end and back-end
+`sessionToken` is used to create a standard JWT token that can be used as a session token between the front-end and back-end
 after authorisation is complete.
 See [Civic Docs](https://docs.civic.com/#GettingStarted) for details on getting and setting the config options.